MicrosoftDocs/azure-docs/articles/active-directory/authentication/concept-certificate-based-authentication-technical-deep-dive.md

    1. If a match is not found, move to the next priority binding.
 1. If the X.509 certificate field is not on the presented certificate, move to the next priority binding.
 1. Validate all the configured username bindings until one of them results in a match and user authentication is successful.
-1. If a match is not found on all the configured username bindings, user authentication fails.
+1. If a match is not found on any of the configured username bindings, user authentication fails.

 ## Securing Azure AD configuration with multiple username bindings

-Each of the Azure AD attributes(userPrincipalName, onPremiseUserPrincipalName, CertificateUserIds) available to bind certificates to Azure AD user accounts has unique constraint to ensure a certificate only matches a single Azure AD user account.
+Each of the Azure AD attributes (userPrincipalName, onPremiseUserPrincipalName, certificateUserIds) available to bind certificates to Azure AD user accounts has unique constraint to ensure a certificate only matches a single Azure AD user account.
 However, Azure AD CBA does support configuring multiple binding methods in the username binding policy.
 This allows an administrator to accommodate multiple certificate configurations.
-However the combination of some methods can also potentially permit one certificate to match to multiple Azure AD user Accounts.
+However the combination of some methods can also potentially permit one certificate to match to multiple Azure AD user accounts.

-In order to eliminate a scenario where a single certificate matching multiple Azure AD accounts, the tenant administrator should
+In order to eliminate a scenario where a single certificate matching multiple Azure AD accounts, the tenant administrator should:

-- Configure a single binding methods in the username binding policy.
+- Configure a single binding method in the username binding policy.
-- If a tenant has multiple binding methods configured and does not want to not allow one certificate to multiple accounts the tenant admin must ensure all allowable methods configured in the policy map to the same Azure AD Account.
+- If a tenant has multiple binding methods configured and doesn't want to allow one certificate to multiple accounts, the tenant admin must ensure all allowable methods configured in the policy map to the same Azure AD Account.

-For example, if the tenant admin has two username bindings on PrincipalName mapped to Azure AD UPN  and SubjectKeyIdentifier(SKI) to certificateUserIds and wants a certificate to only be used for a single Azure AD Account, the admin must make sure that account has the UPN  that is present in the certificate and implements the SKI mapping in the same accounts certificateUserId attribute.
+For example, if the tenant admin has two username bindings on PrincipalName mapped to Azure AD UPN and SubjectKeyIdentifier (SKI) to certificateUserIds and wants a certificate to only be used for a single Azure AD Account, the admin must make sure that account has the UPN that is present in the certificate and implements the SKI mapping in the same account certificateUserId attribute.

-Here is an example of potential values for UPN and certificateUserIDs: <br>
+Here is an example of potential values for UPN and certificateUserIDs:

 Azure AD User Principal Name = Bob.Smith@Contoso.com <br>
-certificateUserIDs = [x509:\<SKI\>89b0f468c1abea65ec22f0a882b8fda6fdd6750p]<br>
+certificateUserIDs = [x509:\<SKI>89b0f468c1abea65ec22f0a882b8fda6fdd6750p]<br>

-Having both PrincipalName and SKI values from the user's certificate mapped to the same account ensures that while the tenant policy permits only PrincipalName->AAD UPN & SKI -> certificateUserIds that certificate can only match a single Azure AD account
+Having both PrincipalName and SKI values from the user's certificate mapped to the same account ensures that while the tenant policy permits only mapping PrincipalName to Azure AD UPN & SKI values in certificateUserIds, that certificate can only match a single Azure AD account.

 ## Understanding the certificate revocation process